Draught-proofing is one of the cheapest and most effective ways to save energy – and money – in any type of building.

 For sliding sash windows, foam strips do not work well.
 It’s best to fit brush strips or consult a professional.
-For windows that don't open, use a silicone sealant.
-If you're thinking of replacing your windows altogether, check our information about energy efficient windows.
+For windows that don’t open, use a silicone sealant.
+If you’re thinking of replacing your windows, consider installing energy efficient windows.

-Draught-proofing outside doors can save a lot of heat and will only cost you a few pounds.
-There are four main things to consider.
+Draught-proofing external doors can stop a lot of heat from escaping, and won’t cost you much.
+There are four main areas to consider draught-proofing:

 If you don’t use your fireplace, your chimney is probably a source of unnecessary draughts.
 There are two main ways to draught-proof a chimney:

-You can block cracks by squirting filler into the gaps.
+You can block cracks in your floor by squirting filler into the gaps.
 Floorboards and skirting boards often contract, expand or move slightly with everyday use, so you should use a filler that can tolerate movement – these are usually silicone-based.
-Look for the following:
+Look for the following products: